 An obvious benefit for vendors is the ability to monitor their devices and solve technical problems or upgrade firmware remotely.
 Say your car has a fault in the engine management system that the dealer can’t identify.
 Savvy techies at the company’s HQ can run tests, analyse data, tell the dealer what the problem is and how to fix it.
 And maybe install an upgrade or fix for the latest firmware.
 Very convenient for the vendor and for you.

-The story gets a bit more murky when we look at the current fad for smart speakers, devices people like to stick in every room so they can give orders to their electronic butler, play some music, update the shopping list, check the weather forecast or the latest news.
+The story gets a bit murkier when we look at the current fad for smart speakers, devices people like to stick in every room so they can give orders to their electronic butler, play some music, update the shopping list, check the weather forecast or the latest news.
 These voice-activated virtual assistants go by names like Amazon Echo, Google Home and Apple HomePod, speakers.
 ‘Are they helping hands or Trojan Horses?’ asks John Kruzel at Politifact.
-More on this in our post Every Move you Make.

 Great Technology or Heaven for Hackers?